-For the last two years we helped pay for a social worker to work full time at Refilwe and she has been a valuable asset to the community.
-We have also enabled a six year old disbabled boy to go to school by paying his school fees.
+For the last two years, we helped pay for a social worker to work full time at Refilwe and she has been a valuable asset to the community.
+We have also enabled a six year old disabled boy to go to school by paying his school fees.
 Without our help he would have no education at all.

 Calday’s loyalty to Refilwe is of great importance to Refilwe community, not only because the money we raise goes to where it is desperately needed, but also because of the relationships our students have forged with the Refilwe children and those in the local township, Joe Slovo.
 Many Calday students have been so touched by their experience, they have made the journey back to Johannesburg to volunteer independently.